0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 As I've said before, it's Rust all the way down.

-You build a Yew app, like react, with a tree of components, where state flows from trunk to leaf:
+We build a Yew app, like react, with a tree of components, where state flows from trunk to leaf:

 ---